 As well as optimising keywords within your web content, it’s important to produce meta descriptions that summarise the information on a particular page.
 Optimised keywords should be included within these meta descriptions.

-As well as targeting the local area through keyword optimisation, ensuring that you have registered your business through the Google My Business facility is equally as important.
+Targeting the local area through keyword optimisation ensures that you have registered your business through the Google My Business facility is equally as important.
 The vast majority of searches made on Google are local searches yet still a large proportion of businesses have failed to claim their business on Google My Business – doing so will be a step in the right direction in terms of ensuring your business is optimised locally.

 Local SEO isn’t primarily about being top of the list on search engines, although it will likely help your business if you have better search engine rankings.
 However, having built good relationships with your clients can lead to direct traffic to your website and social media following, effectively yet indirectly making your Google visibility all the better.

 What are some other aspects of local SEO?

 Google’s Local 3-Pack is an important aspect to keep in mind about local SEO.
 Now, we did go over Google My Business briefly, and GMB is a part of this, but we can dive a bit further down the local SEO rabbit-hole beyond this.